15 great press release examples (plus tips for SEO and AI visibility in 2026)

 The press release headline must be clear, captivating, jargon-free, and focused on the key message you want to convey.

-- Avoids clever but vague phrasing
+- Avoiding clever but vague phrasing

 If a journalist or AI system reads only your headline, they should already understand the core news.